 Ms. Hutchinson played a key role in the development of Alabama's innovative victim notification system, and was part of the small team responsible for the passage and ratification of Alabama's Victims' Constitutional Amendment in 1994–95.
 She has received numerous awards for her dedication to empowering survivors and protecting their rights while enhancing public safety.

 It's been a 30-year journey, as Ms. Hutchinson first became aware of the inadequacies of the justice system and the needs of crime victims after being kidnapped at gunpoint from a small-town post office when she was 20 years old.
-Blindfolded and tied, Ms. Hutchinson escaped on the second day and assisted in the apprehension and prosecution of the offender.
+Blindfolded and tied, Ms. Hutchinson escaped on the second day, by the grace of God, and assisted in the apprehension and prosecution of the offender.
 Following a plea, he served 20 years in prison for kidnapping and rape.

 Through her own experience, Ms. Hutchinson became inspired to help other survivors navigate the complex criminal justice system and rebuild their lives, while she's also been a champion for victims' rights.
 She has accompanied hundreds of survivors and families to parole hearings and/or trials, and the policies and laws she's helped put in place will benefit thousands for years to come.